Thrown in honor of her son’s 6th birthday, every detail was magical from the capes to the rabbit in-the-hat on top of the cake!

 From “full moon magic” whoopie pies to “magic wand” fruit kabobs to “alakazam” cookies and “lucky star” sandwiches, there was no excuse for leaving this party famished.

 Desserts were creatively served on a bed of “magic crystals” to match the party colors of red, yellow, and blue.

 Additionally, Lydia served pretzels, popcorn, and bugles in “floating wizard hats”.
-The cone hats were from Mirabelle Designs.
 Lydia hung them from a metal stand using nearly invisible fishing line.

 And don’t forget the “abracadabra” cake.
-The incredible fondant topper was made by the one and only Edible Details.
+The incredible fondant topper was made by Edible Details.